-The Versailles train crash was the first of its kind in France, and made world headlines.
-The crash also occurred during a period of time where metal fatigue and general degradation over time were not well understood, which led to fear and confusion among the general populous.
+The Versailles train crash was the first of its kind in France and made world headlines.
+The crash also occurred during a period of time when metal fatigue and general degradation over time were not well understood, which led to fear and confusion among the general populace.
 Rail companies, government agencies, and scholars all set out to scrutinize and learn from the incident in order to prevent future catastrophes, as well as to restore public trust in the young railroad system as a safe and reliable means of transportation.

 4 stages of fatigue and fracture mechanics1.
 Crack nucleation 2.
 Stage I crack-growth 3.
 Stage II crack-growth 4.
 Ultimage ductile failure

 On January 15, 1919, a 2.3 million gallon tank filled with molasses collapsed in Boston’s North End neighborhood.
 Witnesses reported hearing what sounded like gunshots, as the rivets shot out of the 50-foot-tall tank.
 The collapse created a molasses wave up to 25 feet high, traveling at up to 35 mph at its peak.
 The forceful wave damaged steel girders on an elevated railway track swept multiple buildings off of their foundations and flooded countless city blocks.